South Side LGBTQ Stories

 Walking Distance

-The entire tour takes place on a bus, so no walking is required
+The entire tour takes place on a trolley, so no walking is required

 Accessibility

-The bus is not wheelchair-accessible and requires a few steps to get in and out of it
+The trolley is not wheelchair-accessible and requires a few steps to get in and out of it.

 Price